Throckmorton Plot: Aftermath

+Despite the arrest of Throckmorton and other conspirators in London, the French party led by the Duke of Guise were not unduly dismayed.
+They had heard that young king James VI was in favour of their plans to rescue his mother.
+However, Philip II now seemed reluctant to contribute to the invasion fund.

 Unsurprisingly, Mary denied any knowledge of the plot.
 She was able to claim that she was not the author of letters coded in cipher by her secretaries.
 More of these letters were rediscovered and deciphered in 2023, and seem to implicate her.
 In June 1583, she asked the French ambassador Michel de Castelnau to apologise to Throckmorton for not writing to him in her own hand, and observed the potential for "great danger".
 A few months later, as the conspiracy unravelled, she offered money from her French dowry income to the Guises to maintain their interest in her cause after the fall of the Gowrie Regime in Scotland.

 Mary was placed under strict confinement at Chartley Hall in Staffordshire.
 A new and stricter custodian Amias Paulet was appointed in January 1585.
 Walsingham and Lord Burghley drew up the Bond of Association, obliging all signatories to execute anyone who attempted to usurp the throne or to assassinate the Queen.
 Mary herself was one of the signatories and it provided the basis for her execution following the 1586 Babington Plot.

 A servant of Mary, Queen of Scots, Jérôme Pasquier, was questioned by Thomas Phelippes in September 1586.
 He confessed to writing a letter in cipher for Mary to send to the French ambassador Castelnau asking him to negotiate a pardon for Francis Throckmorton.

 Many participants in the Babington and Gunpowder Plots were related by blood or marriage to Francis Throckmorton, among them Robert Catesby and Francis Tresham.
 Bess Throckmorton (1565-1647) secretly married Sir Walter Raleigh (1554-1618).

 A ballad celebrating the discovery of the plot compared Elizabeth's escape to the survival of Shadrach, Meshach, and Abednego in Nebuchadnezzar's fiery furnace.